srbaird/PolicyComponentsForNeo4J/README.md

 ## Policy Database on [Neo4j](https://neo4j.com)

+This a section of an existing application which used Neo4j as data persistence which broadly mirrors the functionality of the Google Datastore [example](https://github.com/srbaird/PolicyComponentsForDataStore).
+A [document]() exists to give background into the approach
 ___

-If building this project using Eclipse it may be necessary to enable Groovy
+If building this project using Eclipse it may be necessary to enable Groovy.
+The following is an example to acheive this.

 ```
 Help → Install New Software…